Hooking your iPhone or iPad up to your TV set is easier than you think - so long as you’ve got the right equipment.

 Another solution is to directly connect your device to your TV with the use of a special cable.
 They're a bit fiddly, and mean you'll need to keep your device physically connected to your TV… but you'll be able to mirror most apps to the TV.
-Bear in mind that as with Apple TV, certain apps that have rights restrictions won't work.
+Though bear in mind that, as with Apple TV, certain apps that have rights restrictions won't work.

 To get started, you'll need to work out what kind of connection you need and buy the right cables and adapters.

 - Your TV will have either a HDMI port, VGA port, or composite AV ports.
-Meanwhile, your iOS device will have either a Lightning port or a 30-pin port, depending on its age.
+Meanwhile, your iOS device will have either a Lightning port or a 30-pin port, depending on how old it is.